Am I In Labor?

 And it starts…

 Contractions!
-Contractions are experienced slight differently by different women.
+Every woman may experience contractions differently.
 Most women describe contractions as feeling like severe abdominal pain, usually involving the entire abdomen/uterus.
 Some women experience pain just in the lower abdomen or in the lower back.

 However, it is not the most reliable indication of labor…

-Contraction timing: Braxton Hicks contractions are not in regular pattern and will go away, while true labor contractions will become
+- Contraction timing: Braxton Hicks contractions are usually intermittent and do not have a regular pattern.
+True labor contractions will become more regular and frequent.

 How do I time the contractions?